zbrozo/zbrozonoid/README.md

 Remote mode is still during development because I find it a bit slow.

 Anyway, here is my configuration for having two pads when second one makes the same movement as the first one.
-Please create settings.json and notice that WebId is the same for both players (it means that second player read move from the first player).
+Please create settings.json and notice that WebId is the same for both players (it means that second pad reads movement from the first pad which is moved by the player).
 ```
 {
   "WebServiceAddress": "http://localhost:5000/api/",